-Why I'm committed to achieving my top four goals: My plan for achieving my goals (including something I can do in the next four days):

-"I challenge you to

-make your life a masterpiece.
-I

-challenge you to join the ranks of those

-people who live what they teach, who walk
+Why I'm committed to achieving my top four goals: My plan for achieving my goals (including something I can do in the next four days): "I challenge you to make your life a make your me a masterpiece.
+I challenge you to join the ranks of those people who live what they teach, who walk their talk."

-their talk."